-- 1. By a letter dated 18 December 2020, the Chairperson of the Committee on Legal Affairs and Human Rights of the Parliamentary Assembly of the Council of Europe, Mr. Boriss Cilevičs, requested an opinion on the compatibility with international human rights standards of a series of bills introduced to the Russian State Duma between 10 and 23 November 2020 to amend laws affecting so-called "foreign agents". - 2.
-Ms Veronika Bílková, Ms Angelika Nussberger, Ms Herdís Kjerulf Thorgeirsdóttir and Mr Jan Velaers acted as rapporteurs for this opinion. - 3.
-On 7 and 17 May 2021, Ms Veronika Bílková, Ms Angelika Nussberger, Ms Herdís Kjerulf Thorgeirsdóttir and Mr Jan Velaers, assisted by Mr Schnutz Dürr and Ms Sophia Wistehube from the Secretariat, had online meetings with representatives of the Federation Council, the State Duma, the General Prosecutor's Office, the High Commissioner for Human Rights, the Ministry of Justice and the Federal Service for Supervision of Communications, Information Technology and Mass Media (Roskomnadzor), as well as with civil society.
-The Commission is grateful to the Institute for Legislation and Comparative Law under the Government of the Russian Federation for the excellent organisation of this virtual meeting. - 4.
-This opinion was prepared in reliance on the original version in Russian as well as on English translations of the draft laws (CDL-REF(2021)047-e, CDL-REF(2021)048-e, CDL-REF(2021)050-e, CDL-REF(2021)051-e and CDL-REF(2021)052-e).
-The translation may not accurately reflect the original version on all points. - 5.
-This opinion was drafted on the basis of comments by the rapporteurs and the results of the virtual meetings and was adopted by the Venice Commission at its ...
-Plenary Session (Venice, ...
-2021).
+1. By a letter dated 18 December 2020, the Chairperson of the Committee on Legal Affairs and Human Rights of the Parliamentary Assembly of the Council of Europe, Mr. Boriss Cilevičs, requested an opinion on the compatibility with international human rights standards of a series of bills introduced to the Russian State Duma between 10 and 23 November 2020 to amend laws affecting "foreign agents".

+2. Ms Veronika Bílková, Ms Angelika Nussberger, Ms Herdís Kjerulf Thorgeirsdóttir and Mr Jan Velaers acted as rapporteurs for this opinion.

+3. On 7 and 17 May 2021, Ms Veronika Bílková, Ms Angelika Nussberger, Ms Herdís Kjerulf Thorgeirsdóttir and Mr Jan Velaers, assisted by Mr Schnutz Dürr and Ms Sophia Wistehube from the Secretariat, had online meetings with representatives of the Federation Council, the State Duma, the General Prosecutor's Office, the High Commissioner for Human Rights, the Ministry of Justice and the Federal Service for Supervision of Communications, Information Technology and Mass Media (Roskomnadzor), as well as with civil society.
+The Commission is grateful to the Institute for Legislation and Comparative Law under the Government of the Russian Federation for the excellent organisation of the virtual meeting.

+4. This opinion was prepared in reliance on the original version in Russian as well as on English translations of the draft laws (CDL-REF(2021)047-e, CDL-REF(2021)048-e, CDL-REF(2021)049-e, CDL-REF(2021)050-e, CDL-REF(2021)051-e and CDL-REF(2021)052-e).
+The translations may not accurately reflect the original versions on all points.